Transformative Journals

 What are Transformative Journals?

 Transformative Journals proactively champion Open Access publishing and have Open Access growth targets.
-By providing a transition period, the Transformative Journal model acknowledges that not all of our authors are ready for Open Access (which requires support from their funders and institutions) and ensures that every author in our community can continue to publish with us.
+The transformative approach acknowledges that not all of our authors are ready for Open Access (which requires support from their funders and institutions) and ensures that every author in our community can continue to publish with us.

 How are Transformative Journals different from hybrid journals?